 She has just finished John Boyne’s ‘The Echo Chamber’ which she found so funny and would highly recommend.

-My bucket list is quite extensive, all travel related.
-Essentially, I intend to take every travel related opportunity that arises up over the next few years!
+Her bucket list is quite extensive, all travel related.
+Essentially, she intends to take every travel related opportunity that arises up over the next few years!

 Helen Roche is the director of the UCD Conway Institute of Biomolecular & Biomedical Research.
 She is also a Full Professor of Nutrigenomics at the UCD Conway Institute and the UCD Institute of Food & Health in University College Dublin.